-Advocates have long been pushing back against the longstanding practice of Non-Medical Switching, where an insurance company or those creating the insurance formularies decides to cover a different insulin (or other drug) and change it out without the consent of the patient or doctor.
+Advocates have long been pushing back against the practice of Non-Medical Switching, where an insurance company or those creating the insurance formularies decides to cover a different insulin (or other drug) and change it out without the consent of the patient or doctor.

 For years, many people with diabetes have been suddenly forced to switch from one type of insulin to another, simply because the insurance companies have struck a better business deal.

 At the Diabetes Patient Advocacy Coalition (DPAC), longtime diabetes advocate George Huntley who lives with T1D himself, said, “The interchangeable designation by the FDA means that it is truly a unit-for-unit identical reaction.
-From a non-medical switching standpoint, it’s essentially a generic equivalent unlike switching that occurs in other circumstances.
+From a non-medical switching standpoint, it’s essentially a generic equivalent unlike switching that occurs in other circumstances.”

-He hopes that this development can be used to reduce non-medical switching for medications that do not have the interchangeable designation.
+He hopes this development can be used to reduce non-medical switching for medications that do not have the interchangeable designation.